toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 12) highlight airshows that showup mid week with a funny color so they don't block the weekend.
 13) make the notes thing work better so we caan keep track of exchanges.
 14) ICAS furniture, 2 tall round table with 4 chairs.
-15) order a bad ass mac that can run parallels and has enough memory.
+15) Done - order a bad ass mac that can run parallels and has enough memory.
 16) Paris Hotel
 17) Clean up hotel reservation.
 18) red and orange drop cloth for tables